 Board of Ethics

-When complaints are registered against Commissioners or other county employees or appointees over whom the Board has jurisdiction, the Board addresses the matter.
+When complaints are registered against Commissioners or other County employees or appointees over whom the Board of Commissioners has jurisdiction, the Board of Ethics addresses the matter.
 If appropriate, a hearing will be scheduled to obtain evidence on the issue.
-Should the party accused be deemed to have violated the Code of Ethics, the Board will recommend appropriate penalties or sanctions.
+Should the party accused be deemed to have violated the Code of Ethics, the Board of Ethics will recommend appropriate penalties or sanctions.

 When a complaint warrants a hearing in front of the Board of Ethics, the County Clerk will draw randomly from a pool of 10 county residents to create a five-member board.

 Each County Commissioner appoints two residents who are willing to serve on the Board of Ethics to create the pool.
 These residents must agree to serve and remain available for a period of two years.

 Members of the Board of Ethics must be Habersham County residents who have lived in the county at least one year immediately prior to taking office, and must remain residents of the county while serving as members of the Board of Ethics.

 The County Clerk maintains the list of these 10 qualified residents.
 Should the investigating committee determine a complaint warrants a hearing before the Board of Ethics, the County Clerk will draw names randomly at the next Commission meeting to create the Board.